 The second was on Saturday night when the ABC Election Analyst, Antony Green, declared the by-election for Phelps.
 I was at the after-poll party with my fellow purple-shirt volunteers watching the election night special on big TV screens.
 There was a moment of silence, swiftly followed by exuberant cheers and applause and tears of joy, as exhausted volunteers registered Green's call.
 The tears flowed for me, too.

 My most memorable highlight of the night was cheering our newly elected MP onto the stage and hearing her inspiring speech.
 There is a condition in sales and marketing psychology known as "post-purchase cognitive dissonance".
 You buy something, and you feel discomfort because you're unsure if you have made the right decision.
-After hearing her speech, I felt no cognitive dissonance with my decision to have supported and voted for Phelps!
+After hearing her speech, I felt no cognitive dissonance with my decision to support and vote for Phelps!

 Okay, so the vote narrowed on Sunday, with pre-polling and postal votes favouring the Liberal candidate and suggesting a possible turnaround in the result.
 And then the seat swung back in Phelps' favour with recounts and redistribution of preferences from several polling booths.
 The count has worn on during the past week, with the gap narrowing and widening from day to day and hour to hour, and as Phelps herself tweeted, it's become "a white-knuckle ride".